jackc/pgx/README.md

 pgx is "closer to the metal" and such abstractions are beyond the scope of the pgx project, which first and foremost, aims to be a performant driver and toolkit.

+## API documentation

+Full go doc style documentation for the package can be viewed online without installing this package by using the GoDev site here: https://pkg.go.dev/github.com/jackc/pgx/v4

 ## Testing

 pgx tests naturally require a PostgreSQL database.
 It will connect to the database specified in the `PGX_TEST_DATABASE` environment